-Jane Seymour has the same band on her hood and the matching necklace. (fig 26).
-She is also wearing the same pendant containing a ruby and a table cut emerald (fig 27) as Katherine Howard. (figs 13, 18)
+In the portrait above, Jane Seymour has the same band on her hood and a similar necklace with pearls and diamonds. (fig 26).
+In the portrait below she is also wearing the same pendant containing a ruby and a table cut emerald (fig 27) as Katherine Howard. (figs 13, 18)